Collaborative opportunities

 Possible collaborative projects

-Further developing DoView Drawing Rules
+Further developing the DoView Drawing Rules

 A standard for storing and sharing DoView diagrams

 • Version‑control system that snapshots DoView diagrams over time, enabling before/after comparisons and archiving for institutional memory.
+This can be achieved by putting DoView Boards in a Github repository but there might be a case for developing DoView Board applications which include this feature in them.

 Shareable Collections of DoViews